Orinda Arts Ambassadors

-The 2020 Lafayette and Moraga Arts Ambassadors Exhibit will take place from March 12th through March 26th.
-A public reception will take place on Tuesday, March 17th from 4pm-6pm.
+The 2020 Lafayette and Moraga Arts Ambassadors Exhibit took place from March 12th through March 26th.
+Unfortunately a public reception could not take place due to the COVID 19 Shelter in Place order.

-This two-city event will showcase the K-8 student artwork from schools in Moraga and Lafayette.
+This two-city event showcased the K-8 student artwork from schools in Moraga and Lafayette.
 This event has had tremendous success over the past two years.

 High School Visual Arts Competition

-The 2020 exhibit runs from February 4th through February 27th.
+The 2020 exhibit was on display from February 4th through February 27th.

-Eligible students live in or attend school in Orinda, Lafayette or Moraga, or Acalanes Union High School District, including Las Lomas High School.
+Eligible students living in or attending school in Orinda, Lafayette or Moraga, or Acalanes Union High School District, including Las Lomas High School were invited to participate.
 The competition features cash awards, merit citations and a nearly month long public exhibit of entries at the Art Gallery at the Orinda Library.
-For more information about this exciting opportunity for High School artists click here.
+For more information about the 2021 High School Visual Arts competition click here.